Blue Origin’s Successful Launch Of The New Shepard Rocket Was Highest Test Flight Yet

 “Everything looks nominal from here,” she added.

 Blue Origin initially targeted a 9:45 a.m.
 EDT launch, Bezos announced last week on Twitter.
-However, the lift-off was delayed for several hours due to thunderstorms, notes Space.com.
+However, the liftoff was delayed for several hours due to thunderstorms, notes Space.com.

 According to Cornell, New Shepard was launched to a target altitude of 347,485 feet (105,913 meters), exceeding Blue Origin’s typical target of 62 miles (100 km).